 - Study #2 – collects the same data on ethnicity, but instead uses the US Food & Drug Administration (US FDA) classification system (e.g. ethnicity = Pacific Islander)

 - Study #3 – also collects data on ethnicity, but uses one example of Statistics Canada’s classification system (e.g. ethnicity = East Asian)

 So, how does a group thinking about data warehouses combine and aggregate the above data?
 Practically speaking, this aggregation process requires the use of common definitions for each variable, which in this case is “ethnicity = Asian”.
 In addition to common data structure definitions, a comprehensive and rigorous process needs to be in place to map the clinical research data into the “common” definitions.
 The warehouse will need to create a common definition of “Asian” that can consistently, regardless of the heterogeneity of the source data, allow for that response to be properly and accurately stored.
+Many companies, to make this function seamless, tend to sync their customer data to online tools like Marketo or similar others (companies like Grouparoo can help with that) that can let them aggregate big data efficiently.
+Doing so can especially help companies when they are dealing with data that needs to be divided into different fields.
 The common definition is absolutely vital to ensure that aggregate data can be easily analyzed to answer large, population level questions.

 Some research questions can only be answered effectively by using data from large repositories, and a data warehouse of this size needs to be centralized.
 This implies a series of requirements including space, power, back-up power, computer hardware, database software, back-ups, anti-viruses, network connections, technical support staff, software/programming specialists, database specialists, and more.